ayush-y/FirstSpringProject/README.md

 Option 1: Use Spring Initializr (Online UI)
 Go to https://start.spring.io

-Option	Value
-Project	Maven (or Gradle)
+Project: Maven or Gradle

-Language	Java
+Language: Java

-Spring Boot Version	Default
+Spring Boot: Keep default

-Group	com.example
+Group: com.example

-Artifact	demo
+Artifact: demo

+Add dependencies like:

+Spring Web

-Dependencies	Spring Web, Spring Boot DevTools (optional)
+Spring Boot DevTools (optional for live reload)

-Extract the .zip and open in IntelliJ, VS Code, or Eclipse.

-# Spring Boot + MySQL + Spring Data JPA Example

 This is a simple Spring Boot project that connects to a MySQL database using Spring Data JPA.
 It provides basic CRUD operations using a repository pattern.